Field Extraction from Forms with Unlabeled Data: Related Work

-\textbf{Form datasets} for field extraction tasks are typically private, since these documents generally contain sensitive information.
+Form datasets for field extraction tasks are typically private, since these documents generally contain sensitive information.
 There are existing public datasets for general form understanding.
 RVL-CDIP~\cite{harley2015icdar} and DocVQA~\cite{mathew2021docvqa} are introduced for document classification and question answering tasks.
 FUNSD~\cite{jaume2019funsd} dataset is organized as a list of interlinked semantic entities, i.e., question, answer, header and other.
 CORD~\cite{park2019cord} is a public receipt dataset focusing on line items.
 SROIE~\cite{huang2019icdar2019} is the most related dataset which aims to extract information for four receipt-related fields.
 However, their layouts across different receipts are very fixed, which makes it less challenging, thus not suitable for our task.
 For example, the values of fields, \emph{company} and \emph{address}, are always on the very top in all the receipts.
-The lack of appropriate public datasets makes it difficult to compare existing field extraction methods on realistic forms.
-In this work, we introduce a challenging invoice dataset that is made publicly available to future research.
+The lack of appropriate public datasets makes it difficult to compare existing field extraction methods on realistic forms. \citet{xue2021robustness} introduce a framework to augment diverse forms from a small set of annotated forms for robust evaluation.
+In this work, we introduce a challenging and real invoice dataset that is made publicly available to future research.